-Dr. Lisa Brady is a professor of environmental history at Boise State University.
+Dr. Brady is a professor of environmental history at Boise State University.
 She is the author of War upon the Land: Military Strategy and the Transformation of Southern Landscapes during the American Civil War (University of Georgia Press, 2012), and has served as editor-in-chief of the journal Environmental History since 2013.

 The Lynn W. Day Distinguished Lectureship in Forest and Conservation History is sponsored by the Forest History Society, the Duke University Department of History, and the Nicholas School of the Environment.

 Have a question or need assistance?
 Please call us at 919-682-9319.